Two Way Street Online

 Commitment to the safety of children and young people

-TWS believes that the best way to ensure children’s protection at TWS is to establish an environment that minimises risks and sets out clear safeguards for staff to follow.
-It is for this reason and the commitment to being a part of a community that takes responsibility for children’s safety that TWS has developed this policy.
+TWS believes that the best way to ensure children and young people’s protection at TWS is to establish an environment that minimises risks and sets out clear safeguards for staff to follow.
+It is for this reason and the commitment to being a part of a community that takes responsibility for children and young people’s safety that TWS has developed this policy.

 This policy complies with the child safe environment provisions of the following: